ricsanfre/pi-cluster/docs/_docs/argocd.md

         <app-name> <repo-path> \
         | kubectl apply -n <target-namespace> -f -
 ```
+{{site.data.alerts.note}}

+Umbrella helm charts will be created for most of the Pi cluster applications, including any additional manifest required to configure the application in its `template` directory.

+{{site.data.alerts.end}}

 ## Bootstrapig the cluster using App of Apps pattern